Crevasse-Crevice | Commonly Confused Words

 etymology

-• Crevice refers to a small, narrow opening or crack, especially in a rock or wall.
+• A crevice is smaller, typically a narrow opening or crack in rock or walls.

 © 2025 Lithium Lab Pte Ltd